Guerrilla SEO: BitTorrent

 What you need to do is tell the world that your torrent file exists and get it out there.
-One way of doing that is to visit all the BitTorrent websites out there and submit your content to each…or… find a sigtnificant torrent hub and apply as a content producer.
-One such site is MiniNova.
+One way of doing that is to visit all the BitTorrent websites out there and submit your content to each…or… find a significant torrent hub and apply as a content producer.

 Fly my lovelies, fly….!